iSapozhnik/TextDiff/README.md

 # TextDiff

-TextDiff is a macOS Swift package that computes token-level diffs and renders a merged, display-only diff view for both SwiftUI (`TextDiffView`) and AppKit (`NSTextDiffView`) via the same custom AppKit renderer.
+TextDiff is a Swift package that computes token-level diffs and renders a merged, display-only diff view across Apple platforms.
+It supports SwiftUI on macOS and iOS, AppKit on macOS (`NSTextDiffView`), and UIKit on iOS (`UITextDiffView`).

 ![TextDiff preview](Resources/textdiff-preview.png)

 ## Requirements

 - macOS 14+
+- iOS 18+
 - Swift tools 6.1+

 ## Installation